Name of regulation: Health and safety Policy

 Responsibility for its update: Directors

-Fixation Academy of Performing Arts (FPA) aims to ensure, as far as reasonably practical, the health, safety and welfare of all its members and others, including members of the public, who may be affected by its activities.
+Fixation Academy of Performing Arts (FPA) aims to ensure, as far as reasonably practicable, the health, safety and welfare of all its members and others, including members of the public, who may be affected by its activities.

 Live performance is exciting and fun, but can also be stressful and dangerous.
 Even the most experienced person can make mistakes, especially when in unfamiliar surroundings.
 The guide below will help us all observe proper procedures in health and safety.
 We all have a duty to try to avoid accidents.